Table of Contents

 Most of us would be surprised by the fact that these earthworms are essential for maintaining a healthy environment rather than just converting garbage to useful manure.
-The process of earthworm multiplication and garbage conversion by earthworms into compost are very simple, that farmers could do it by themselves.
+The process of earthworm multiplication and garbage conversion by earthworms into compost is very simple, and farmers could do it by themselves.

 How to Multiply Earthworms in Large Scale?

-The best method used by farmers to multiply the earthworms is by mixing more amount of biodegradable wastes, including the plant materials, dried leaves and cow dung in a proportion of 1:1.
-Once the medium is done, around 40-50 earthworms species are released into the medium and protected it from sun, rain and other prey.
-Regular maintenance is required, keep a check at the moisture level by sprinkling water over it on a timely basis.
+The best method used by farmers to multiply the earthworms is by mixing more amount of biodegradable wastes, including plant materials, dried leaves and cow dung in a proportion of 1:1.
+Once the medium is done, around 40-50 earthworms species are released into the medium and protected it from the sun, rain and other prey.
+Regular maintenance is required, keep a check on the moisture level by sprinkling water over it on a timely basis.
 Within a timeframe of one to two months, the earthworms would multiply by 300 times relying on this process alone.
 Thus, the new earthworms would assist us in preparing the vermicompost.

 Merits of Vermicomposting

 - Since it does not contain chemical elements, vermicompost being prepared from organic wastes (biodegradable) is a natural fertilizer and eco-friendly too.

 - Does not impact the environment, soil, and plants adversely.